 Microsoft spends a billion dollars per year to come up with innovative cyber-security solutions.
 Their continuous research into data encryption and protection has led to the recent innovation of Azure Confidential Cloud Computing.
 According to studies, security breaches mostly occur when data is in use.
 This service secures data by encrypting it while it is in use.
 What it does is that it places customer information in a virtual enclave, basically a black box.
 This box keeps anyone, other than the original owner, from accessing it.
 Even Microsoft cannot access the data secured using Azure Cloud Computing.

-This service also implies that Microsoft will no longer have the capability to turn over unencrypted data in response to government warrants without customer say so.
+As part of the service, Microsoft will no longer have the capability to turn over unencrypted data in response to government warrants without customer say so.
 This is in light of Microsoft’s recent lawsuit against the U.S government.
 Microsoft holds the opinion that facilitating the government to monitor emails violates the free-speech rights of their customers.
 This confidential computing service assures customers who are considering cloud backup to Azure that their data will be protected against hacks and spying.
 This service is also directed at reducing the global unrest about security and privacy pertaining to cloud backup services.